11 NCAC 06A .0809 APPROVAL OF COURSES

 (C) provide outlines of the subject matter to be covered; and

-(D) provide copies of handouts to be given.
+(D) provide copies of handouts to be distributed to course participants.

 (2) All providers of supervised individual study programs shall file copies of: